sarpong4/snapsafe/README.md

 ```

 - After each command, the CLI will prompt for a password to encrypt or decrypt the data.
 - The `backup` command creates a new backup of the specified source directory.
+Each backup strictly enforces the password it was initialized with.
+This means that when you use a different password, the backup will not be accessible.
 - The `restore` command restores files from a specified snapshot version or the latest snapshot version in a backup directory to the target directory.
 - The `delete` command removes a specified backup or the latest backup.
 - The `list` command displays all available backups.